Bake a batch of these lemon infused Lemon Chess Bars as a handheld sweet for picnics, brunch, tea time or holiday baking

 Chess bars in every flavor you can imagine, have been rotating through Southern kitchens for years, my kitchen included.
 These light custard filled Lemon Chiffon Chess Bars are a recent addition.
 Chess bars are also known as gooey butter cake.
 How do you make chess bars?
-They begin with a cake mix that's mixed with egg and butter and pressed into a rectangular pan.
-Topped with a lush lemon filling made with cream cheese, powdered sugar, lemon juice and lemon zest, melted butter and eggs.
+They begin with a cake mix that's mixed with egg and melted butter and pressed into a rectangular baking pan.
+The next layer is a lush lemon filling made with cream cheese, powdered sugar, lemon juice and lemon zest, melted butter and eggs.
 The only thing left to do is to bake them until golden and very slightly set.
 After cooling a simple dusting of powdered sugar on top and they're ready to serve.